 - Holds an annual Community Associations Day in Harrisburg to get to know legislators and inform them of issues affecting homeowners and associations.

 Delegates to CAI’s Pennsylvania LAC

-- Robert A. Travis, CIRMS, CPIA, Risk Management Matters
+- Bob Travis, CIRMS, CPIA, Risk Management Matters

-- Jane Wismer, CMCA, AMS, LAC Vice Chair, CCR Management
+- Jane Wismer, CMCA, AMS, PCAM, CCR Management, Inc.

 - Eileen Ghenn, Stony Creek Farms Community Association